 Copyright aims to protect the specific way the article has been written to describe an experiment and the results.
-JHNS is committed to its authors to protect and defend their work and their reputation and takes allegations of infringement, plagiarism, ethical disputes, and fraud very seriously.
-JHNS is published under the terms of the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
-Authors retain copyright and grant the journal right of first publication (online and print) with the work simultaneously.
+JHNS is committed to its authors protecting and defending their work and their reputation and takes allegations of infringement, plagiarism, ethical disputes, and fraud very seriously.
+JHNS is published under the terms of Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+Authors retain copyright and grant the journal the right of first publication (online and print) with the work simultaneously.
 We use the restrictive license (non-commercial) as follows:

 1. License to Publish

-The non-commercial use of the article will be governed by the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
-The author hereby grants JHNS an exclusive publishing and distribution license in the manuscript include tables, illustrations or other material submitted for publication as part of the manuscript (the “Article”) in print, electronic and all other media (whether now known or later developed), in any form, in all languages, throughout the world, for the full term of copyright, and the right to license others to do the same, effective when the article is accepted for publication.
+The non-commercial use of the article will be governed by Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+The author now grants JHNS an exclusive publishing and distribution license in the manuscript including tables, illustrations, or other material submitted for publication as part of the manuscript (the “Article”) in print, electronic, and all other media (whether now known or later developed), in any form, in all languages, throughout the world, for the full term of copyright, and the right to license others to do the same, effective when the article is accepted for publication.
 This license includes the right to enforce the rights granted hereunder against third parties.